 As a first step in making this extensive archival collection available to researchers, the ACOR Library is cataloging, digitizing, and making accessible online ACOR’s major institutional and donated photographic holdings.

-In June 2020, we launched the SCHEP Archive Project.
+Also in 2020, we launched the SCHEP Archive Project.
 This pilot project focuses on selected images from the first four years of SCHEP, making them available to the public as a collection within the ACOR Photo Archive.